 Tip:

-• Border—Set the border for list items in their default state by choosing the border color, style (such as dashed or dotted), and width in pixels.
+- Border—Set the border for list items in their default state by choosing the border color, style (such as dashed or dotted), and width in pixels.
+You can style all sides of the border at the same time or style each of them separately.

-• Show selection—Provide the option for users to update the list to only display the selected items.
+- Show selection—Allow users to update the list to only display the selected items.

-• Clear selection—Provide the option for users to clear the selection of all selected items.
+- Clear selection—Allow users to clear the selection of all selected items.

 Note: